agentcontest/massim_2018/docs/scenario.md

 #### Self details

-The `self` element contains information about the agent itself; its current battery charge and used carrying capacity, position, role and team.
-If the agent is in the same location as a facility, that facility is listed as an attribute as well.
+The `self` element contains information about the agent itself; its current battery charge and its maximum battery charge (depending on the current upgrade status); the same for carrying capacity (load).
+Also the agent's current vision, skill, position, role and team are listed.
 The action the agent executed in the last step together with its result is included in a child node of the `self` element.

 Also, a child element for each carried item type is nested.
 Finally, if the agent currently follows a route, each waypoint of that route is listed in a child node, containing its location and index within the route.